CUIMC Anti-Racist Educator Institute (AREI)

 By the end of the Institute faculty participants will be able to:

-- Reflect on their own cultural identity and biases.
+- Reflect on how their own cultural identity and biases may affect their teaching and learning.

 - Explore how systems of race, power, and privilege operate in academic and healthcare settings as well as educational settings.